SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/RESULTS.md

 Our Sun and Earth example files in ```examples/two_body_examples``` each plot the orbit of the Earth (blue line) around the Sun (red) over $25$ years, using a different iteration method.
 Our Earth starts $1AU$ on the $x$-axis away from the Sun at the origin.
-We use a high number of steps $N=1000$ to maximise technique accuracy.
+We control a high number of steps $N=1000$ to maximise technique accuracy.
+$25$ years is also a control variable because this is a sufficiant number of orbital periods.

 ### Euler Method